chasoman/dockerfile-unzip-sample/README.md

 - Extends the RedHat Linux Universal Base Image (ubi).
   - **Note:** access to registry.redhat.io required for this step.
 - Installs httpd.
 The Apache HTTP Server.
-- Extracts and copies the contents of the custom-chasoman-greeting.zip to the /var/www/html/ directory.
+- Extracts and copies the contents of the *custom-chasoman-greeting.zip* to the /var/www/html/ directory.
-- Inline comments in the Dockerfile are self explanatory
+- Inline comments in the Dockerfile are self explanatory.
 ## The archive *custom-chasoman-greeting.zip*
 - Contains a single file *index.html* with the following content -
 ```html